magz-dev/max-fit-app/README.md

 * Pillow - Python Imaging Library.
 * Psycopg2 - Postgres adaptor to allow smooth communication between the backend and the database.
 * Stripe - Stripe package part of the Stripe ecosystem to manage secure online payments.
-* SQlite -  Used as the built in Django database for development.
+* SQlite3 -  Used as the built in Django database for development.
 * ElephanSQL - Postgres-based database host.
 Used to host the database for the live production app.
 * Djando Countries - Django application that provides country choices for forms.
+* [Am I Responsive](https://ui.dev/amiresponsive) - To create the responsive images of the site on a variety of device sizes.
+* [Balsamiq](https://balsamiq.com/) - Used to create wireframes.
+* [Google Dev Tools](https://developer.chrome.com/docs/devtools/) - To troubleshoot, test features and solve issues with responsiveness and styling.
+* [Pip](https://pypi.org/project/pip/) - A tool for installing Python packages.

 ### Languages Used
 * HTML5
 * CSS3
 * Javascript
 * Python

+### Stripe

+[Stripe](https://stripe.com/gb) has been used in the project to implement the payment system.

+Stripe for the website is currently in developer mode, which allows us to be able to process test payments to check the function of the site.

 - - -

 ## Deployment and Local Development

 ### Deployment
 The project is deployed using Heroku.
 To deploy the project:

 #### Create the Live Database
 We have been using the sqlite3 database in development, however this is only available for use in development so we will need to create a new external database which can be accessed by Heroku.